meinto/whatsapp-signal-bridge/README.md

 # Whatsapp Signal Bridge

-This application lets you forward all messages which you receive in your Whatsapp account to signal.
+This application lets you forward all messages which you receive in your Whatsapp account to Signal.
 Big thanks to all contributors of the [Rhymen/go-whatsapp](https://github.com/Rhymen/go-whatsapp) and [signal-cli](https://github.com/AsamK/signal-cli).

 ## How it works

 For this application to work you need a separate phone number for your bot.
-The bot sends the Whatsapp messages to your main signal number.
-So you receive all Whatsapp messages in a separate signal chat.
+The bot sends the Whatsapp messages to your main Signal number.
+So you receive all Whatsapp messages in a separate Signal chat.

-The messages you receive in this signal chat include the Whatsapp chat-id, the name or the number of the sender, the group name, the message and the attachments.
+The messages you receive in this Signal chat include the Whatsapp chat-id, the name or the number of the sender, the group name, the message and the attachments.

 _Example text message structure:_